 More frequent and more severe weather events resulting from climate change present challenges to our operations.
 We believe a healthy environment is an essential foundation for a strong country and a vibrant economy, and our vision of Building America involves protecting and strengthening this foundation.

 Railroads are one of the most fuel-efficient means of transporting freight by land.
-Our ESG strategy supports Union Pacific’s corporate strategy to be the best freight railroad in North America and leverages our expertise to enable further sustainable growth across our supply chain.
+Our sustainability strategy supports Union Pacific’s corporate strategy to be the best freight railroad in North America and leverages our expertise to enable further sustainable growth across our supply chain.

 Union Pacific’s services can enable our customers to reduce their own carbon footprint and create meaningful global change.
 In early 2021, the Science Based Targets Initiative approved our targets to reduce absolute scope 1 and 2 GHG emissions from our operations 26% by 2030 against a 2018 baseline on our path to net zero emissions by 2050.
 We believe this is an important step to understanding how much and how quickly we need to reduce our emissions, as well as anticipate future policies and regulations.
 This is not an easy task, as we must closely examine every aspect of our operations.
 We must strive for transformational change by supporting the development of promising technology and other solutions that will help us further reduce our carbon footprint, as well as maintaining equipment and training employees in environmentally responsible behaviors.